How does cricket scoring work?

 Core Display Elements

-- Current score: Team total and wickets lost (e.g., "156-3" means 156 runs for 3 wickets)
+- Current score — team total and wickets lost (e.g., "156-3" = 156 runs for 3 wickets)

-- Overs completed: Shows match progression (e.g., "23.4" means 23 overs and 4 balls)
+- Overs completed — match progression (e.g., "23.4" = 23 overs and 4 balls)

-- Individual scores: Current batters and their personal runs
+- Individual scores — current batters and their personal runs

 Additional Information

-- Recent overs: Runs scored in the last few overs
+- Recent overs — runs scored in the last few overs

-- Bowler statistics: Current bowler's figures for the match
+- Bowler statistics — current bowler's figures

 Digital Scoreboards Advantage